jaredforth/ChromaticMethod/README.md

 #### 5.1 Usability

-This software will be user-friendly in the logical organization of the user interface, easy to learn and search for needed information, and aesthetically pleasing based on Google&#39;s Material Design language
+This software will be user-friendly in the logical organization of the user interface, easy to learn and search for needed information, and aesthetically pleasing based on the native user interface of the platform.

 #### 5.2 Performance